kreative-kat/ko_ug_draft_conversion/user guide.md

 **Next Steps:**

 The Docker version installed with the Kontain AMI needs to be configured to work with Kontain.
-See “[Runtime Config for Docker](#runtime-config-for-docker).”
+See “[Runtime Config for Docker][41].”

 ### Installing Kontain on Your Own Linux VM